gunzenroses/slider-plugin/README.md

 </body>
 ```

-Initiate slider in js-file with your parameters
+Initiate slider in js-file with your parameters.
 >`$(`selector`).sliderMaker({` *your parameters* `})`

 |Option|Defaults|Type|Description|